-For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds.
-These may be fine-tuned later-on.
+A pack that contains commands, host templates and service templates.
+Packs are installed via the Centreon interface.
+For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be fine-tuned later on).

-To get an up-to-date list of all Plugin Packs with their respective monitoring procedure, please refer to the Pugin Packs chapter in this documentation.
+To get an up-to-date list of all Plugin Packs with their respective monitoring procedure, please refer to the section on Plugin Packs.

 Centreon Plugin Pack Manager

-The Centreon Plugin Pack Manager module, included natively in Centreon, can install, update or remove the Plugin Packs.
-We recommended that you keep this module regularly updated.
+The Centreon Plugin Pack Manager module can install, update or remove Plugin Packs.
+It is installed by default.
+We recommend that you keep this module regularly updated.

 yum update centreon-pp-manager